James Dodson (author)

 James Dodson (born 1953) is an American sports writer.
 He is currently a Writer-in-Residence for The Pilot (Moore County) newspaper, an editor of PineStraw magazine in Southern Pines, North Carolina, and an editor of the arts and culture magazine of the Carolina Sandhills.
 He also serves as Founding Editor of O. Henry Magazine, the arts and culture sister publication in Greensboro, North Carolina, Dodson's hometown, and Salt Magazine in Wilmington, North Carolina.

 Dodson is a Distinguished Alumnus of East Carolina University.
 Over the course of a 30-year golf writing career, his work has earned awards from the Golf Writers of America and other industry organizations.
-For two decades, he was a contributing editor and regular columnist for Golf Magazine, and golf and travel correspondent for the Departures magazine of American Express.
+For two decades, he was a contributing editor and regular columnist for Golf Magazine, as well as golf and travel correspondent for the Departures magazine of American Express.
 In 2006, he was the Louis D. Rubin, Jr. Writer-in-Residence at Hollins University in Virginia.